The Case of the Mysterious Citations

 \chapteri{L}arge language models (LLMs) have transitioned in just a few years from research prototypes to widely available tools.
 Systems such as ChatGPT~\cite{openai_chatgpt_2022}, Claude~\cite{anthropic_claude_2023}, and Gemini~\cite{google_gemini_2023} are now embedded in everyday workflows, offering fluent text generation, summarization, and synthesis at low cost.
 Accessibility, ease of use, and apparent competence have made them attractive assistants for writing tasks in various domains, including academic research~\cite{liang2025quantifying}.

 This shift has begun to surface explicitly in the academic publication ecosystem.
 Major venues and professional societies, including ACM and IEEE, now publish guidelines on the use of generative AI in paper preparation\cite{acm_authorship_ai_2023, ieee_ai_guidelines_2023}, ranging from disclosure to authorship attribution.
-These policies acknowledge a reality: LLMs are already being used in conference and journal submissions, particularly for drafting, editing, and literature review assistance~\cite{liang2025quantifying}, and their presence is no longer exceptional.
+These policies acknowledge a reality: LLMs are already being used in conference and journal submissions, particularly for drafting, editing, and literature review assistance, and their presence is no longer exceptional.

 At the same time, the use of LLMs in publications is often not transparent.
 Many venues do not require explicit disclosure, and even when policies exist, compliance is uneven.
-Anecdotal reports from program committees and reviewers increasingly describe a specific failure mode: "hallucinated" or outright fabricated citations inserted by LLMs for related work sections or to substantiate claims.
-These references may appear superficially plausible with complete author lists, venues, and years, however correspond to no real publication.
+Anecdotal reports from program committees and reviewers increasingly describe a specific failure mode: ``hallucinated'' or outright fabricated citations inserted by LLMs for related work sections or to substantiate claims made in the publication.
+These references often appear superficially plausible, complete with author lists (featuring names of actual researchers), real venues, and publication dates, but correspond to no real publication.